-Highlight Setup..., and press the 🚱 button.
-Use the ATM or POS manufacturer's recommended settings when configuring the RS232, RS485, USB-Serial or LAN ports.
+Highlight Setup..., and press the button.
+Use the ATM or POS manufacturer's recommended settings when configuring the RS232, RS485 or USB-Serial ports.

-Highlight the box beside Text-In Product, and press the 🕲 button.
+Highlight the box beside Text-In Product, and press the button.
 Select your device from the list.